Tools

 Clean Up Connections

-rdc vscode clean
+rdc vscode cleanup

 Removes VS Code SSH configurations that are no longer needed.